rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/odo-rancher-desktop.md

 4. Now, you can run the command [`odo deploy`](https://odo.dev/docs/command-reference/deploy) to deploy the application to the cluster:

 :::caution
-Users may run into an `unauthorized: image` error as their image may not be covered by Rancher Desktop's allowed images list.
-To resolve the error, users will need to add their image in *Preferences* > *Container Enginer* > *Allowed Images* and hit apply to update allowed images immediately.
+You may run into an `unauthorized: image` error as the image may not be covered by Rancher Desktop's allowed images list.
+To resolve the error, please add the necessary image in *Preferences* > *Container Engine* > *Allowed Images* and hit apply to update allowed images immediately.
 :::

 <details>